gordonguthrie/pometo/docs/implementation_reference/points_for_improvement.md

 Writing the reduce operator which has a special case of 0 operand exposed that needs to be handled separately exposed a weakness in our documentation.
 We need to collect all the use cases and review all documents to ensure that they cover them.

 Ditto for negative ranks which sometimes work

+## Pometo Github Pages

+The logo doesn't appear when you run Jekyll locally but does on the Github pages.
+This is because it uses an absolute path.